 Once you’ve finished your treatment plan, waited 2 weeks to re-test, and gotten the result that your SIBO has been cleared, it’s time to start shifting your diet.

-The second aspect of the healing/prevention phase is adding probiotics and fermented foods to ensure that your gut’s immune system is back on track.
+The second aspect of the healing/prevention phase is adding probiotics for IBS and fermented foods to ensure that your gut’s immune system is back on track.
 You may find that you’re sensitive to these foods for a little while, so make sure to go slow.
 I drank 1 tablespoon of kombucha every day for a week, then upped it to 1/4 cup, then 1/2.
 Now three weeks in, I’m drinking half a bottle.

 In the GAPS protocol, it’s recommended that you add 1 tablespoon of fermented vegetable juice to your meals, which is another great tactic.
 Your doctor may also recommend taking one or several robust probiotics as part of your supplement regimen.